 Hacked?
-Part 2 - Mitigation and Cleaning
+Part 2 - Hacking Prevention and Cleaning

 This is Part 2 of a two-part series about the hacking of websites.
 If you missed the first part, have a look at Hacked?
 Part 1: The Why, How and What.